 Why Mpact Recycling?

-Mpact Recycling is a subsidiary of the Mpact group, which demerged from the Mondi Group and listed separately on the Johannesburg Stock Exchange in July 2012.
+Mpact Recycling is a part of the Mpact group, which demerged from the Mondi Group and listed separately on the Johannesburg Stock Exchange in July 2012.
 Mpact Recycling has since continued Mondi Recycling's former paper pickup initiative, inheriting and bettering on its reputation as the country's leading paper recycler.

 Mpact Recycling has continued with the paper pick-up programmes Mondi Recycling put in place for schools, communities, offices and households.
 These programmes continue to heighten awareness and push recycling levels to new highs.
 We have expanded on Mondi's kerbside paper collection, which has helped change recycling habits.
 By encouraging paper recycling through the promotion of highly recognisable Ronnie Bags and through consistent, more regular kerbside collections, we have enabled recycling in the household.